uwgraphics/relaxed_ik_core/README.md

-###Run
+### Run
 * Enter the interactive mode by running:
 ```
 cargo run --bin relaxed_ik_node
 ```
+* Then follow the prompt in the console to test a pre-computed robot.
-The solver converges in expected time.
+* The solver converges in expected time based on observation.

-###Test
+### Test
 * Run the regression tests by running:
 ```
-cargo test --test ur5_regression_test -- --nocapture
+cargo test --test regression_test -- --nocapture
 ```
 Hide output from test execution by removing `-- --nocapture` and simply running:
 ```
-cargo test --test ur5_regression_test
+cargo test --test regression_test
 ```
+* All available pre-computed robots will be tested automatically during the regression test.
-* Test outputs will be generated at `relaxed_ik_core/tests/ur5/output`, and they are compared with expected outputs at `relaxed_ik_core/tests/ur5/expected` as our regression tests.
-16 pairs of inputs are tested in total.
+* Test outputs will be generated at `relaxed_ik_core/tests/[robot_name]/output`, and they are compared with expected outputs at `relaxed_ik_core/tests/[robot_name]/expected`.
-* The expected outputs are retrieved from `/rosout` when running relaxed_ik with the same inputs in ROS1
+* The expected outputs are retrieved from `/rosout` when running relaxed_ik with the same robot, configurations and inputs in ROS1